altocodenl/cell/readme.md

 texts that have an @ in front are calls.
 They don't have to be terminal values.
 The interpreter goes from right to left resolving references.
 Functions are references too.
 No precedence rules needed.
 Though, you could define @( and @) if you wanted.

+References are calls, they are the most basic type of call.

+@ is reactive!
+If the value at it changes, things are re-run.
+This also goes for functions, if their definitions are changed, they are re-run.

+@done to be done, rather than "return". add a value next ot it.

 fluent hash style: as long as you don't need parenthesis, you can add multiple things right to left. the responses will be shown call by call.

 See the expansions of the references.